wiseman/initialisms/README.md

 ![Code card](https://raw.github.com/wiseman/initialisms/master/code-card.jpg "code card")

+> In my grandmother's final days battling brain cancer, she became
+> unable to speak and she filled dozens of index cards with random
+> letters of the alphabet.
+I'm beginning to think that they are the
+> first letters in the words of song lyrics, and would love to know
+> what song this was.
+This is a crazy long shot, but I've seen Mefites
+> pull off some pretty impressive code-breaking before!

 This program guesses sentences from initial letters of each word using the unreasonable effectiveness of data.
 For example, if given the right seed texts, it can decode the input